intel/linux-sgx/docs/design/sgx2.md

 for tRTS APIs to redefine dynamic regions at runtime.

 **NOTE: **Page attributes are NOT specified in region definitions for now because RW is the only page attribute used by SGX SDK.
-Given that EACCEPT may be able to change page attributes directly in future, page attributes may never need to be known by privileged software.

 *start\_addr* data member defines the start address of the region.
 Bits 0-11 should be all zeroes since value should be page aligned.